Azure/MCP/README.md

 The relationship between MCP servers and APIs is a hierarchical and complementary one.
 It's not a case of one replacing the other; rather, MCP servers often use APIs to achieve their purpose, and APIs provide the underlying functionality that MCP servers expose to AI agents.

-APIs are the Backend, Remote MCP Servers are the AI-Friendly Frontend:
+💡APIs are the Backend, Remote MCP Servers are the AI-Friendly Frontend💡

-- APIs (Application Programming Interfaces) are the fundamental building blocks of almost all digital services.
+- APIs are the fundamental building blocks of almost all digital services.
 They define how different software components communicate and interact.
 For example, a weather service might expose an API to get forecasts, a CRM system has an API to manage customer data, and a payment gateway has an API to process transactions.
 These APIs are designed for programmatic consumption by developers and applications.
 - Remote MCP Servers (built on JSON-RPC 2.0) act as an abstraction layer on top of these underlying APIs (and other data sources like databases or file systems).
 Their primary purpose is to expose the capabilities of these backend systems to AI agents (like Large Language Models or AI assistants) in a standardized, "AI-native" way, using the MCP.

 Remote MCP Servers Leverage APIs: "Tools" are often API calls: When an MCP server exposes a "tool" (a callable function for an AI agent), that tool's internal implementation very frequently involves making calls to one or more traditional APIs.